1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td>

-Software Engineer 3
+Sr Software Engineer 1

 </td></tr>
 <tr><td  markdown="1">

-- Has owned development, deployment, and improvements of multiple product features
-- Has paired with teammates weekly for 12+ months
+- Has lead code reviews for the team for 12+ months
-- Has reviewed other engineers' contributions through pairing or PRs weekly for 6+ months
+- Has participated in 2+ technical planning or designs of large Epics or engineering initiatives
+- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday PMs L+D initiatives
+- Has documented 1 technical aspects of systems implementation and/or post-mortems

 </td></tr>
 </table>